Thor-DraperJr/SupplementalResources/Assets/02-Learning-Linux.md

 |It is used to execute scheduled commands.|It is used to execute commands periodically.|

 ### What is load average in Linux?

 Load average, as the name suggests, is the average system load on Linux servers being calculated over a given period of time.
 The load average of Linux servers can be found using “top” and “uptime” commands.
 It is simply used to keep track of system resources.
 It is represented by a decimal number starting at 0.00.
 It tells you the load that the system has been under.

 ### What is INODE and Process Id?

 **INODE:** It is a unique name given to each file by OS.
 Each inode has a unique inode number within a file system.
 It stores various information about files in Linux such as ownership, file size, file type, access mode, number of links, etc.

 **Process Id (Identifier):** It is a unique Id given to each process.
 It is simply used to uniquely identify an active process throughout the system until the process terminates.
 The first process started by the kernel in Linux is “init” and its process id is 1.

 ### Why /etc/resolv.conf and /etc/hosts files are used?

 **/etc/resolv.conf:** It is used to configure DNS name servers as it contains the details of the nameserver i.e., details of your DNS server.
 The DNS server is then used to resolve the hostname of the IP address.

 **/etc/hosts:** It is used to map or translate any hostname or domain name to its relevant IP address.

 ### What are the advantages of using NIC teaming?

 Network Bonding, also known as NIC Teaming, is a type of bonding that is used to connect multiple network interfaces into a single interface.
 It usually improves performance and redundancy simply by increasing network throughput and bandwidth.
 NIC (Network Interface Card) teaming has several advantages as given below:

 * Load Balancing
 * Failover
 * Increases uptime

-### Name three standard streams in Linux.
+### Name three standard streams in Linux

 Standard streams are basically I/O (Input and Output) communication channels between a program and its environment in Linux.
 Input and output in the Linux environment are distributed across three standard streams.
 Three standard streams in Linux are as follows:

 * Standard Input (stdin)
 * Standard Output (stdout)
 * Standard Error (stderr)

 ## Common Symbol Alias

 | Directory | Description |
 | :-------- | :---------: |
 | `/` | root |